Bolton Crook Street railway station: Accidents

 On 16 March 1918 a goods train from Little Hulton "ran away" on the falling gradients towards Bolton.
 An alert signalman diverted it into Crook Street depot where it crashed through buffer stops, crossed cobbled land, crashed through a boundary wall and into the cellar of a house on Crook Street.
 The crew had jumped clear and, remarkably, no-one was hurt.

 Closure

-After a long period of decline Crook Street goods depot was finally closed to all traffic on 1 October 1967.
+After a long period of decline the Crook Street goods depot was finally closed to all traffic on 1 October 1967.

 The site has been redeveloped in the years since and by 2015 no trace of its railway origins could be seen.